-Microsoft now provides packages to install Visual Studio Code in Linux.
-Jut head over to the download page of Visual Studio Code and you’ll find the .deb and .rpm option under Linux.
+Microsoft provides packages to install Visual Studio Code in Linux.
+Just head over to the download page of Visual Studio Code and you’ll find the .deb and .rpm files (for Fedora) options under Linux.

-I don’t need to tell you that if you are running Ubuntu or any other Linux distribution based on Ubuntu such as Linux Mint, elementary OS etc, you need to opt for .deb.rpm is for Fedora and SUSE based Linux distributions.
+I don’t need to tell you that if you are running Ubuntu or any other Linux distribution based on Ubuntu such as Linux Mint, elementary OS etc, you need to opt for .deb file. .rpm is for Fedora and SUSE based Linux distributions.

-Once you have installed Ubuntu Make, use the command below to install Visual Studio Code:
+You can use umake command below to install Visual Studio Code:

 umake web visual-studio-code